 Peek into the heritage, half-timbered buildings of Norwich and you may be surprised to discover cutting edge culinary delights.
 We've compiled a list of the top restaurants, bars and cafés where you can sample the best of local cuisine, from traditional pub fair and casual afternoon teas to fine dining with innovative flavour combinations, creative cocktails and dazzling desserts.

 Former Morston Hall head chef Richard Bainbridge combines comfort food and haute cuisine at his simple yet smart neighbourhood bistro that celebrates Norfolk produce.
-There’s a healthy dose of nostalgia about dishes like ‘Betty in the Hen House’ – a boned Norfolk quail stuffed with sausage and chutney – and Bainbridge’s sophisticated take on a traditional Sunday roast (a Great British Menu winner in 2015), plus a playful canapé of barbecue-flavoured crisps presented in a pine cone.
-The wine pairing with the six- or eight-course tasting menu is imaginative and may include a pinot blanc from the local Flint Vineyard. £29 for two courses.
+There’s a healthy dose of nostalgia about dishes like ‘Nanny bush's seasonal trifle’ – (a winning dish on BBC 2's Great British Menu, 2015), a milk jam with puff pastry, thyme and bay leaf ice cream.
+The wine pairing with the six- or eight-course tasting menu is imaginative and may include an alpine cheese soup with garden herb tortellini. £18 for two courses, £22 for three courses.

 Casual dining, special occasion

 Farmyard’s neon-pink sign and striking blue-green frontage stand out on St Benedict’s Street, Norwich’s restaurant row.
 The interior of this bistro is just as arresting with a huge psychedelic mural and an open kitchen framed by a wall of enamelled white tiles.
-The menu highlights local produce, skillfully prepared in simple, seasonal dishes like pheasant, ham hock and foie gras terrine with home-made pickles and sourdough bread baked at the restaurant.
-Mains from £12.
+The menu highlights local produce, skillfully prepared in simple, seasonal dishes like foie gras and chicken and leek terrine.
+Mains starting from £13, two courses for £15 and three courses for £19.

 Roger Hickman’s Restaurant is where Norwich comes to celebrate.
 Ask for a table on the spacious ground floor of the split-level dining room for a culinary tour de force that might include loin and confit leg of rabbit with Iberico ham, pea purée and potato, and that’s just for starters.
 A great value lunch menu means you don’t have to save this for a special occasion.
-Two courses, £39.
+Two courses, £21 and three courses, £26.

 Working your way through barman Richard O’Brien’s list of original, complex (and strong) creations such as The Wolfpack made with tequila, kummel (caraway liqueur), grapefruit and orange sherbets, lime and smoked salt is like a Sherlock Holmes mystery.
 You don’t know how it’s going to end, but you know you’re going to have a lot of fun along the way.
 Cocktails £8.